-While there is no requirement for students to buy computing equipment, over 95% of our students have their own computers; most are laptops.
-Those who choose to use equipment in one of the public computing labs have access to a wide variety of resources free of charge.
-Located in the Research and Information Commons and the Business Building, these labs contain Windows or Mac computers configured with high-speed internet access and productivity software.
-Software is updated regularly and hardware is replaced every three to five years.
+While there is no requirement for students to buy computing equipment, over 95% of our students have their own computers, most being laptops.
+Use of technology in one of the public computing labs allows you access to a wide variety of resources free of charge.
+These areas, located in the Research & Information Commons and the Business Building, contain Windows or Mac computers with productivity software installed and high-speed internet access.
+Software is updated regularly, and hardware is updated every three to five years.
 During the fall and spring semesters, these labs are open 118 hours each week.
-Additional computer equipment is available in departmental labs in animation, graphic design, natural sciences, mathematics, and psychology for students taking classes in those disciplines.
+Departmental labs for animation, graphic design, natural sciences, mathematics, and psychology have additional computer equipment available for students taking classes in those disciplines.

 The Office of Information Technology supports a standard suite of software for email, web browsing, word processing, virus protection, and other standard needs.
-Daemen College is a Google campus, and has also entered into licensing agreements with Adobe, Microsoft, SPSS, and others to provide our students, faculty, and staff with access to the most widely used productivity software.
+Daemen University is a Google campus, and utilizes their suite of applications for email, web browsing, word processing and other standard needs.
+Daemen also has licensing agreements with Adobe, Microsoft, IBM SPSS, and others to provide our students, faculty, and staff with access to the most widely used productivity software.

 Faculty may use dedicated computer classrooms for hands-on computer instruction or use cart-based wireless laptops to turn any conventional classroom into a computer lab.
 Projection equipment also facilitates computer aided instruction and demonstrations.
 Faculty may also make computer resources available outside of the classroom on the web via the Blackboard learning management system.

 The Research and Information Commons offers online bibliographic searching.
 University administrative functions are computerized and integrated by means of an Ellucian student information system.
 More information can be found at: daemen.edu/computing.

 CHIP Center – Counseling, Health, Insurance & Prevention